 The presentations at the ResIST world regional meetings also all stressed the centrality of science and technology to long-term growth strategies.
 For example, in Brazil, the Science Advisor to the Brazilian Senate presented a sophisticated analysis of Brazil's current situation and the need to move from use of technology to innovation.
-16 In Turkey, a leading industrialist described this transformation in a major manufacturing firm.
-17 The Minister for Science and Technology in Mozambique included contributing to economic growth among the goals of his office, as did the presentation on South Africa's S&T strategy.
-18
+12 In Turkey, a leading industrialist described this transformation in a major manufacturing firm.
+13 The Minister for Science and Technology in Mozambique included contributing to economic growth among the goals of his office, as did the presentation on South Africa's S&T strategy.
+14

-Another ResIST Working Paper reviews the limitations of focusing entirely on economic growth in S&T policy and articulates the need for a broader view of the benefits of S&T for human development [ref WP1 paper].
+In other work, we identify the limitations of focusing entirely on economic growth in S&T policy are well known and articulates the need for a broader view of the benefits of S&T for human development (Cozzens, Kallerud et al.).
 In our survey of S&T policies, however, attention to the other benefits appears to be inversely related to the wealth of the country formulating the policy.
 Brazil, for example, stands at the polar opposite of the above mentioned European countries in its internalization of issues of inclusion in S&T policy.
 The Strategic Plan for S&T in Brazil identifies as a horizontal axis of action strengthening the national system of research and innovation and identifies three additional vertical axes.
-These include one on promoting innovation following the
+These include one on promoting innovation following the Industrial, Technological and Foreign Trade Policy, one on developing strategic programs central to the country's sovereignty and one explicitly dedicated to "Science, Technology and Innovation for Social Development and Inclusion."